 - Start packing: You will be better prepared and forget less stuff if you pack ahead of time.
 Make sure to pack a full set of clothes for each day attending plus one, as well as your cosplay, electronics, prescriptions, and toiletries.
 You can find an excellent packing list here.

 - Check your prescriptions: Make sure you have an adequate supply of any prescriptions you may take so you don’t run out of anything essential.
-Ladies, this includes your birth control.
+Ladies, this includes your birth control; gentlemen, this includes “protection” for you as well.
 If you do not then fill the prescription before the show.

 - Gather items for the con itself: Even if you live down the road from the show, there are some items that are important to bring for most con attendees: